Application Process2023-09-11T14:41:08-05:00

 How to Apply

-The best way to learn about what’s happening at Summit is to witness it for yourself.
-Private tours give you a glimpse into our community and methodology.
+The first step for prospective families is to inquire online.
+Summit’s admission team will reach out to schedule a private tour if there is availability.
+The best way to learn about what’s happening at Summit is to witness it for yourself, and tours give you a glimpse into our community and methodology.
 We may also invite students to join us for a half day of school prior to enrolling.

 Prospective families will create a FACTS account to begin the enrollment process.
 If you have any questions about the enrollment process please contact info@summitschools.org or call 319-294-2036.

-NEW IN 2023-24: Students First Education Savings Accounts (ESA), are available for families choosing to enroll their eligible children in an accredited nonpublic school, like Summit.
-ESAs will provide $7,598, the amount of per pupil funds allocated annually by the state, to use for tuition, fees, and other qualified expenses.
+Students First Education Savings Accounts (ESA), are available for families choosing to enroll their eligible children in an accredited nonpublic school, like Summit.
+ESAs will provide $7635, the amount of per pupil funds allocated annually by the state, to use for tuition, fees, and other qualified expenses.

 • All entering kindergarten students

-• A student enrolled in an accredited nonpublic school with a household income at or below 300% of the 2023 Federal Poverty Guidelines, $90,000 for a family of four.
+• A student enrolled in an accredited nonpublic school with a household income at or below 400% of the 2024 Federal Poverty Guidelines.

-Current Summit families are encouraged to submit on online admissions inquiry for younger siblings to guarantee a spot in 2024-25 and beyond.
+Current Summit families are encouraged to submit on online admissions inquiry for younger siblings to guarantee a spot in upcoming school years.
 Space will be limited and not guaranteed for any student not in our admissions portal.

 Summit Schools does not discriminate on the basis of gender identity, race, color, disability, religion, sexual orientation, or national origin in the administration of our admission policies and financial aid programs.